What is Package Design Testing?

 4. Save money and time

-We can’t say it enough: so much time and money can be saved by testing your package designs.
-Even though packaging research might require additional R&D funds, you can be sure that you’re not going to end up spending millions on a design that doesn’t work(Tropicana learned this one the hard way).
+Testing reduces the risk of expensive failures (think Tropicana’s $50M redesign loss).
+Even though packaging research might require additional R&D funds, you can be sure that you’re not going to end up spending millions on a design that doesn’t work.

 And once you know what kind of package design your customers like, you’ll save time on actually designing it, meaning that your design team or agency will be able to focus on the right things and spend less time reworking what’s been done.